Phrenzi/slate/source/index.html.md

 * we use securely compared ( to protect against timing attacks )
 * token is invalidate after 2 weeks

-## Machanism
+## Auth Header

-after authenticate ( for example, sign in api call), the header from api response will have following 4 tags, client need to extract out these 4 tags, and pass them into the header for next api call.
+after authenticate ( for example, sign in api call), the header from api response will have following 4 tags, we call it `Auth Header`, client need to extract out `Auth Header`, and use it in next api call.
+For a exmaple of Auth Header, please have a look at right hand side.

 * access-token
 * token-type